MenheraBot/MenheraBot/README.md

 ### Lot of Commands

 She has many features, with **7 categories of commands**, including many action commands, image and fun commands, economy, her main funcionality: **RPG** and much more

-## You can help in my development

-I am created in JavaScript with the [discord.js](https://discord.js.org) API, pull requests are always welcome

 ## Support